Advent: Focusing on the Essential with Expectant Delight

 While I’m not saying an album should be written for each liturgical season in the home, some of this approach can be applied in my domestic church.
 Someone else should not do all the planning for my Advent.
 There is no one size fits all.
 There needs to be introspection and sorting out for my family.
 Advent is personal and spiritual.
 Where and what are my aims?

-Even if I decide I’m doing standard traditions like Advent Wreath, what it will look like in my home, even from year to year is going to be different.
+Even if I decide I’m doing standard traditions like Advent Wreath, what the wreath and celebrating with it will look like in my home is going to be different than any other family’s Advent Wreath.
+And it could change from year to year.
 My children grow, our commitments change.
-But if I understand the essential message and purpose of an activity, I don’t have to panic if I only have orange candles for my wreath, for the symbolism and prayers of the wreath are still there.
+But if I understand the essential message and purpose of an activity, I don’t have to panic if I only have orange candles for my wreath, for the symbolism, prayers of the wreath, and the family celebration are still there.

 Allowing Room for Delight